Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 Auto Low Latency Mode & Variable Refresh Rate

-The Denon AVR-S760H’s Auto Low Latency & Variable Refresh Rate features reduce screen tearing and judder from frame rate drops; ensuring a smooth picture quality from movie watching to gaming
+The Denon AVR-S760H’s Auto Low Latency & Variable Refresh Rate features minimize screen tearing and reduce judder from frame rate drops; ensuring a smooth picture quality from movie watching to gaming

 Multi Room Support